Farmville, Virginia: Davis v. County School Board of Prince Edward County

 Farmville and Prince Edward County Public Schools were the source of Davis v.
 County School Board of Prince Edward County (1952–54), a case incorporated into Brown v.
 Board of Education (1954), the landmark case that overturned school segregation in the United States.
 Among the cases consolidated into the Brown decision, the Davis case was the only one involving student protests.

 R.R.
 Moton High School, an all-black school in Farmville named for Robert Russa Moton, suffered from terrible conditions due to underfunding by white officials in the segregated state.
 The school did not have a gymnasium, cafeteria, or teachers' restrooms.
 Teachers and students did not have desks or blackboards, and due to overcrowding, some students had to take classes in a school bus parked outside.
 The school's requests for additional funds were denied by the all-white school board.
 Students had protested against the poor conditions.

 As a result of the Brown decision, in 1959 the Board of Supervisors for Prince Edward County refused to appropriate any funds for the County School Board; in massive resistance, it effectively closed all public schools rather than integrate them.
 Wealthy white students usually attended all-white private schools (segregation academies) that formed in response.
 Black and poorer white students had to go to school elsewhere or forgo their education altogether.
-Prince Edward County's public schools remained closed for ten years.
+Prince Edward County's public schools remained closed for five years (until 1964).
 When they finally reopened, the system was fully integrated.

 Prince Edward Academy was the longest-surviving of the segregation academies, still teaching students in 2019.
 Although technically integrated at that point, the school had few students of color.
 Prince Edward Academy was renamed the Fuqua School in honor of J. B. Fuqua, a wealthy businessman who was raised nearby and who has endowed the school.

 The former R.R.
 Moton High School building was designated as a National Historic Landmark in 1998 for its significance to the civil rights movement.
 It houses the Robert Russa Moton Museum, a center for the study of civil rights in education.
 In 2015, Longwood University and Moton Museum entered into a formal affiliation to advance understanding of the history of the struggle for civil rights.